 5. Discussion

 The goal of this research is to define a method and develop a program that researchers can use to acquire leaf models for plants in environments with dense leaf clusters.
 The results of the project demonstrate successful aspects and areas needing improvement.
-Although the precision and accuracy of some measurements doesn’t make the product of this project ready to be shared, the results give empirical evidence that the method utilized is able to go through the process of acquiring leaf models for plants in environments with dense leaf clusters.
+Although the precision and accuracy of some measurements doesn’t make the product of this project ready to be shared, the results give empirical evidence that the method utilized is able to go through the process of acquiring leaf models for plants in environments with dense leaf clusters.T

 5.1 Data Collection and Rendering